Jamie-HM/Jamie-HM.github.io/_pages/about.md

 I work at Shenzhen Technology University as a research assistant now in China.

-I earned my B.S. degree from Shenzhen Technology University.
+Previously, I earned my B.S. degree from Shenzhen Technology University.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.06*: : We propose a new task and benchmark about understanding emotional triggers.
+Checkout the EmCoBench[https://github.com/Lum1104/EmCoBench].

 # 📝 Publications